 Educational establishments are increasingly moving to OSS to cut costs in their IT systems.
-For a great article on the Guardian website entitled “Technology in schools: saving money with cloud, open source and consortia” click here.
+Follow this link “Technology in schools: saving money with cloud, open source and consortia” for a great article on the Guardian website.

 In conclusion, there are potentially many advantages and disadvantages to businesses of using open source software.
 It is important to fully explore the options available in further detail before a decision is made.